 Another situation I see is when legal decisions need to be made.
 For example, many people have assigned a family member or another person to act as their power-of-attorney (POA).
 This arrangement gets triggered if the individual isn’t able to make decisions in their best interest.
 In these cases, a neuropsychological assessment can help determine if an individual is able to make those decisions.

-Unlike many other providers who do neuropsychological assessments, I come to your home.
+Unlike many other providers who do neuropsychological assessments, if you live in the Northwest Suburbs (Arlington Hts, Prospect Hts, Mt Prospect, Wheeling, Inverness, Schaumburg, Palatine, Elk Grove, and Rolling Meadows) I do in-home evaluations.
 Why?
 It’s your home!
 You’re most comfortable there.
 It’s your turf.
 You don’t have to worry about getting a ride to an office or a ride home.
 Helping you stay at home during an assessment is the best way to make it the easiest for you.

 Many insurance plans cover neuropsychological assessments.
 Medicare covers 80% of the cost once every 12 months.
 Supplemental insurance usually covers the other 20%.